-Is “by” Capitalized in a Title?
-Quick Answer
+Is "By" Capitalized in a Title?

 When you crack open a fresh style guide, such as Chicago, MLA, APA, or AP, you might find yourself in a world where every detail matters.
 One such detail is the capitalization of words in titles.
-You might wonder, for instance, if small words like ‘by’ deserve a big letter.
-This may seem like a minor thing, but it’s crucial for polishing your writing to perfection.
-Each style guide has its own rules, and figuring out whether ‘by’ should be written with a capital ‘B’ in a title can feel like a puzzle.
-Stay tuned as we delve into each of the style guides to reveal the mysteries of title capitalization!
+You might wonder, for instance, if small words like 'by' deserve a big letter.
+This may seem like a minor thing, but it's crucial for polishing your writing to perfection.
+Each style guide has its own rules, and figuring out whether 'by' should be written with a capital 'B' in a title can feel like a puzzle.
+Stay tuned as we look into each of the style guides to reveal the mysteries of title capitalization!

 When you're writing a title, you might wonder if small words like 'by' should be in capital letters.
 It really depends on the style guide you're following.
 Let's go through a few to see when you should capitalize 'by'.